swiing/hugo-theme-primer/exampleSite/content/guidelines/how-to-use.md

 At the time of writing, this is possible for headings only.
 You can check the [Goldmark documentation](https://github.com/yuin/goldmark/#attributes).

 Also, Goldmark lets you inline html directly in your markdown content files.
-This is achieved by setting the [unsafe option](https://gohugo.io/getting-started/configuration-markup/#goldmark).
+You need to set the [unsafe option](https://gohugo.io/getting-started/configuration-markup/#goldmark) in the hugo configuration, though.
 With this, you can do the following:

 {{<example>}}
 <h1 class="Box">My Title</h1>